mgokulnath77-alt/SIMATS_Institute-of-Bioinformatics/README.md

-🧬 SR-PLOT: An Interactive Gene Ontology Enrichment and Visualization Web Application
+🧬SR-PLOT: An Interactive Gene Ontology Enrichment and Visualization Web Application

 SR-PLOT is a modern, web-based application designed to perform Gene Ontology (GO) enrichment analysis and present the results through interactive, publication-ready visualizations.
 The application focuses on transforming complex biological enrichment data into clear, interpretable plots, enabling users to explore functional patterns within gene sets efficiently.